Alumna Allie Bowen to become first female Aims Auto Technology program instructor.

 Alumni Spotlight - Allie Bowen

-Allie earned a B.S. in Marketing from Metro State and worked in the Marketing field for a few years, but found herself unsatisfied.
+Allie earned a B.S. in Marketing from Metro State and worked in the marketing field for a few years, but found herself unsatisfied.
 She realized she was ready to switch gears.

-After receiving her Master Automobile Service Technology, A.A.S degree in 2017, Allie stayed on at Aims as an auto tech teaching assistant.
+After receiving her associate degree in Master Automobile Service Technology in 2017, Allie stayed on at Aims as an auto tech teaching assistant.
 She also gained industry experience working at a local independent automotive repair shop.
 She said that “graduating with a specific skill set and clear career path” were the most rewarding things about her Aims education.

 Through her experience at Aims, Allie realized that “you can turn an interest into an actual career at any stage in life.”
-We are proud that the first female instructor in the Auto Tech department is an Aims Alum!
-Way to go, Allie!
+We are proud that the first female instructor in the Auto Tech department is an Aims Alum.

 - Alumni Spotlight